ThePalaceProject/library-registry/README.md

 ### Viewing the Web Interface

-The registry listens (via Nginx) on port 80, so once the cluster is running you should be able to point a browser at `http://localhost/admin/` and access it with the username/password `admin/admin`.
+The Library Registry listens (via Nginx) on port 80, so once the cluster is running you should be able to point a browser at `http://localhost/admin/` and access it with the username/password `admin/admin`.

 ## Installation (non-Docker)